APCSPrinciples/LED_SOS/README.md

 - 9 *digital off* blocks
 - 18 *wait* blocks

-Optional: Create two *variable* blocks for the long and short wait times
+Optional: You can use 3 *repeat* blocks to reduce duplication in the code.
+You can also create two *variable* blocks for the long and short wait times.

 ### Step 7: Submit the finished program
 Have your teacher or a TA verify that you have a working program.
 Then, submit your finished program by uploading the `SOSblink.sb` file to Google classroom.
 You should be able to find it in *My Documents | Scratch Projects* as shown below.